 If you’re the kind of outdoor enthusiast who can happily subsist on traditional backpacking food, Genus freeze-dryus, more power to you.
-As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of family camping trips.
-Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, jar of peanut butter and summer sausage for sustenance).
+As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of my family’s camping trips.
+Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, a jar of peanut butter and summer sausage for sustenance).

 At a certain point, however, it becomes more pleasurable to elevate the quality of your backpacking food, but that doesn’t have to equate to spending a lot of money.
 Most grocery stores offer staples that let you stock your pack with nutritious prepared foods and raw ingredients.

 With pre-planning and pre-portioning, you can keep both cost and weight reasonable.
 Even better, mealtimes can become something you look forward to for reasons other than mere sustenance.